rucek/rucek.github.io/source/_posts/2016-07-20-implementing-a-custom-akka-streams-graph-stage.markdown

 ## Summary

 After diligently going through this post, you should understand how the `GraphStage` API is designed and how to use it to implement your own graph stage.

 For even more details, please refer to the [Custom stream processing](http://doc.akka.io/docs/akka/2.4.8/scala/stream/stream-customize.html) section of the Akka Streams documentation.

-If you find the `AccumulateWhileUnchanged` stage useful, there is no need to rewrite it from scratch, since it is soon (PR pending) going to be a part of [akka-stream-contrib](https://github.com/akka/akka-stream-contrib) - a project which groups various add-ons to Akka Streams core.
+If you find the `AccumulateWhileUnchanged` stage useful, there is no need to rewrite it from scratch, since it is a part of [akka-stream-contrib](https://github.com/akka/akka-stream-contrib) - a project which groups various add-ons to Akka Streams core.